rvolkov91/mk802iv-linux/README.md

 Kitkat RK3188 source code from Rikomagic

+Configured to use with MK802IV with AP6210 wifi chipset.

 With some modifications in hopes to make MK802IV stick working as quad-core home server and WIFI router.